nzbgetcom/nzbget/README.md

 ## Contribution

-Contributions are very welcome - not only from developers, but from our users too - please don't hesitate to participate in [discussions](https://github.com/nzbgetcom/nzbget/discussions) or [create a new discussion](https://github.com/nzbgetcom/nzbget/discussions/new/choose)
+Contributions are very welcome - not only from developers, but from our users too - please don't hesitate to participate in [discussions](https://github.com/nzbgetcom/nzbget/discussions) or [create a new discussion](https://github.com/nzbgetcom/nzbget/discussions/new/choose) or [join our Discord server](https://discord.gg/mV9Vn9sM7C).

 For more information - see [Contributing](docs/CONTRIBUTING.md).